guidewire-oss/sawchain/docs/api-reference.md

 - When dealing with typed objects, the client scheme will be used for internal conversions.

-- For optimal failure output with collection matchers \(e.g., ContainElement, ConsistOf\), enable Gomega's format.UseStringerRepresentation.
+- For optimal failure output, use individual assertions in a for\-loop rather than collection matchers \(e.g., HaveEach, ContainElement\).
+Collection matchers work correctly but provide limited error details due to Gomega limitations.
+If collection matchers are necessary, enable format.UseStringerRepresentation for slightly better output.

 #### Examples